 Portland Public Schools recognizes the diversity and worth of all individuals and groups and their roles in society.
-The District prohibits discrimination and harassment on any basis protected by law, including but not limited to, an individual's perceived or actual race, color, religion, sex, sexual orientation, gender expression or identity, national or ethnic origin, marital status, age, mental or physical disability, pregnancy, familiar status, economic status, veteran's status, or because of the perceived or actual race, color, religion, sex, sexual orientation, national or ethnic origin, marital status, age, mental or physical disability, pregnancy, familiar status, economic status, or veterans' status or any other persons with whom the individual associates.
+The District prohibits discrimination and harassment on any basis protected by law, including but not limited to, an individual's perceived or actual race, color, religion, sex, sexual orientation, gender expression or identity, national or ethnic origin, marital status, age, mental or physical disability, pregnancy, familiar status, economic status, veteran's status, or because of the perceived or actual race, color, religion, sex, sexual orientation, sex, sexual orientation, national or ethnci origin, marital status, age, mental or physical disability, pregnancy, familiar status, economic status, or veterans' status or any other persons with whom the individual associates.